dlcs/protagonist/docs/rfcs/022-stub-assets.md

 * GET batch adjuncts `/customers/{c}/adjunctQueue/batches/{id}/adjuncts` (equivalent of `/customers/{c}/queue/batches/{id}/assets`)
 * POST add batch `/customers/{c}/adjunctQueue` (equivalent of `/customers/{c}/queue`)

-I don't think we would need all the functionality of batches immediately - no priority batches or recent/active batch endpoints.
+Not all batch functionality needs to be implemented immediately - no priority batches or recent/active batch endpoints.

 > [!NOTE]
 > What `@type` would this be? `vocab:Batch` has `"*Images"` properties that are not relevant to adjuncts.